Mandates and Estate Agents

 The consequence that most sellers overlook is the tail clause: if you cancel a sole mandate and then sell the property to a buyer who was introduced by the first agency during the mandate period, the original agent may still have a valid commission claim.
 The test is whether the buyer was introduced before cancellation took effect.
 Reading the cancellation and introduction clauses before you sign is the only reliable way to understand what you are committing to.
 If the terms are unclear, ask the agency to explain them in writing before you proceed.

-The safest approach before you cancel any mandate is to get clarity on the specific terms of your agreement.
+The safest approach before you cancel any mandate is to get a clear understanding of the specific terms of your agreement.
 The introduction period defined in the tail clause determines your commission exposure after cancellation, and it varies from one mandate document to the next.
 An agency principal can walk you through the cancellation process and confirm the steps required to end the agreement without triggering an unintended commission obligation.

 Mandate duration, expiry, and rollover clauses